 In-Class Activities/Quizzes:

-In-class activities/quizzes may be announced or unannounced.
+In-class activities/quizzes will be announced or unannounced.
 Always be ready.
-The lowest activity/quiz grades will be dropped when calculating final grades.
-Missed activities/quizzes due to absence of any kind will not be made up.
+The lowest quiz grade will be dropped when calculating final grades.
+Missed quizzes due to absence of any kind will not be made up.